Executive Order 14168: Background

 On June 29, 2023, then-presidential candidate Donald Trump signed the "Presidential Promise to American Women" authored by the Concerned Women for America (CWA) Legislative Action Committee.
 According to Penny Young Nance, president of CWA, this was a "pledge to American women stating unequivocally there are only two genders, only women can be mothers and bear children, and as president, he will protect our safe spaces, our locker rooms, bathrooms, prisons, domestic violence shelters, health care, education, and, yes, ban biological men from competing in women's sports".

 Trump signed the order on his first day as president, as well as more than 25 other executive orders.
 A Trump administration official said "this is step one" and that more restrictions on transgender people will follow.
 CWA considers Trump's Executive Order a fulfillment of his Presidential Promise.

+Workplace protections for transgender persons

+Title VII of the Civil Rights Act of 1964 outlaws discrimination on the basis of sex, among other things.
+Historically, there has been ambiguity regarding whether protection against discrimination on the basis of "sex" can be understood to also encompass gender identity.
+This question eventually "matriculated up to the Supreme Court" when, in the Bostock v.
+Clayton County case (2020), the Court held that protections outlined in the Civil Rights Act did indeed extend to gender identity.

+A key concern regarding this executive order is that, by changing the definition and enforcement of the term "sex" in ways that "ignores decades of scientific evidence to the contrary", it may undermine the protections afforded by the Bostock case.

 Summary

 The order attacks what it calls "gender ideology", described as replacing "the biological category of sex with an ever-shifting concept of self-assessed gender identity, permitting the false claim that males can identify as and thus become women and vice versa, and requiring all institutions of society to regard this false claim as true".
 The order stated that it would "defend women's rights and protect freedom of conscience by using clear and accurate language and policies that recognize women are biologically female, and men are biologically male".

 The order additionally defines "female" and "male" as "a person belonging, at conception to the sex that produces the large reproductive cell" and a "person belonging, at conception, to the sex that produces the small reproductive cell" respectively.